-What's the Healthiest Mayonnaise to Eat?
+What's the Healthiest Mayonnaise to Eat in 2024?

 But remember not to lay on your love for mayonnaise too thick!
 It packs 100 calories into every tablespoon, so if you’re watching your waistline, just use a thin spread of the real thing, or try one of our “Love it” options suggested below in a recent "Love It, Like It, Hate It" article.